 2. Supported Savasana

-Another restorative pose you might want to try with your bolster or multiple bolsters is a supported savasana or corpse pose.
-Savasana is usually done at the beginning or end of your practice, it's really up to you.
-This is another beginner maneuver, that is done supine, and focuses on relaxation, breathing and focuses on the lower back.
+Another restorative pose to try with your bolster or multiple bolsters is a supported Savasana or Corpse pose.
+Savasana is usually done at the beginning or end of your practice.
+This is another beginner maneuver, that is done supine, focusing on relaxation, and breathing.
+Specific benefits for the lower and mid-back.

 Place your bolster(s) down on your mat.
-The bolster should be positioned and stay under your knees.
-You can also put another bolster or blanket under your head and upper back as you lay in this pose.
+The bolster should be positioned under your knees.
+You may apply an additional bolster or blanket underneath your head and upper back.

 3. Supported Bridge Pose